New Zealand Cartoons

 The Archive includes original cartoon drawings from the 20th and 21st centuries by cartoonists like Nevile Lodge, Eric Heath and Peter Bromhead.
 It also includes many reproductions and newspaper clippings of 20th-century cartoons.

-Since the early 2000s, the Cartoon Archive has also collected born-digital cartoons, receiving several hundred cartoons each month.
+Since the early 2000s, the Cartoon and Comics Archive has also collected born-digital cartoons, receiving several hundred cartoons each month.

 Basic cartoon search

-Start a search from the Cartoon Archive page, and you’ll restrict your results to this collection.
+Start a search from the Cartoon and Comics Archive collection page and you’ll restrict your results to this collection.

-Otherwise, enter a search term in the main search box, and add the word ‘cartoon’ to this.
+Otherwise, to search all the collections enter a search term in the main search box, and add the words ‘cartoon’, ‘comic’ or ‘caricature’ to this.

 Some cartoons on Papers Past have the word ‘cartoon’ in the descriptive caption or heading and you can get results by searching for ‘cartoon’.
 This kind of search does not produce good results when combined with another search term.